Skip to content

 Use the lower hire floors of the west

-The Aude, Gers, Hérault, and Lot carry materially lower venue-hire floors than the Côte d'Azur.
+The Aude, Gers, Hérault, and Lot carry noticeably lower venue-hire floors than the Côte d'Azur.
 A medieval fortress in the Lot or a Renaissance estate in Gascony can hire for a third of a comparable Riviera property.
 The trade is a longer transfer from a major airport, which a clear travel note on the invitation resolves.
 Our hidden costs guide flags the transfer and overflow line items.

 Plan an afternoon ceremony around southern heat